Paritosh025/world_happiness/README.md

 ---

-## 📊 Interpreting Results
+## 📊 Interpreting the Results

-- A **higher Weighted Score** indicates stronger performance across the chosen drivers, not just a single metric.
+- **Higher Weighted Scores** indicate a country is performing better overall across the selected factors, not just in a single area.
-- **Year-to-year changes** can reflect policy shifts, economic shocks, or measurement differences — use the trend plots to reason about stability vs. volatility.
+- **Year-to-year changes** highlight how policies, economic events, or other factors influence happiness over time—trend plots help spot stability or sudden shifts.
-- **Correlation views** help visually check whether increases in a driver (e.g., GDP per capita) track with gains in the composite score.
+- **Correlation plots** show whether improvements in one factor (e.g., GDP per capita) are linked to gains in the overall score.

 ---

 ## ⚠️ Assumptions & Limitations

-- **Heuristic weights**: The weights reflect relative influence; they’re transparent and adjustable but not learned from a model.
+- **Weights are heuristic**: The factor weights reflect their assumed importance.
+They can be adjusted, but they are not learned from the data.
-- **Schema drift**: Year-to-year changes in column names are normalized, but subtle definition changes may remain.
+- **Column changes over time**: Some yearly data columns were renamed or changed slightly.
+We standardized them, but small differences may still exist.
-- **Data coverage**: Analysis is limited to countries/years present in the Kaggle files.
+- **Data coverage**: Only countries and years available in the Kaggle datasets are included, so results are limited to that.

 ---